Prioritizing Health for Veterans

 "One veteran told me after seven years of seeing a handful of doctors, his visit to Cooper Clinic was the best experience he ever had," says Clark.
 "I believe it's because we are able to take more time to evaluate the whole person so we can better develop a health and fitness plan tailored to them."

 If you know a veteran, Clark recommends you talk with them about their medical needs and encourage them to receive a comprehensive exam.
-For more information about services provided through the Boot Campaign, click here.
-For more information about Cooper Clinic, click here or call 972.560.2667.
+To learn more about Cooper Clinic preventive exams, click here or call 866.906.2667